Germán Burgos: Personal life

 Outside football, Burgos was also a musician, having started his career while still an active player.
 He acted as the frontman of rock band The Garb.

 Burgos was successfully treated for cancer in 2003.

 Controversies

 On 11 April 2024, Burgos was let go from his position as a sports commentator for Spanish TV broadcaster Movistar Plus+ for controversial remarks about Barcelona player Lamine Yamal.
 As the latter was seen juggling with a ball, the former reportedly stated that if Yamal's football career did not go well, "he could end up at a traffic light."
-Burgos later apologised for his comment, one that contributed to fuel the debate surrounding racism in Spanish football at the time.
+Burgos later apologised for his comment, one that contributed to fuel the debate surrounding racism in Spanish football.